 The GED test comprises four independent subtests in ‘Language Arts’ (Writing and Reading combined), ‘Social Studies’, ‘Science’, and ‘Mathematics’ and requires a little over seven hours to complete.

 These candidates must be officially withdrawn from school and hold parental consent, just to mention a few.
-Check out also our post about dual-enrollment courses offered by universities and colleges.
+Check out also our post about -> dual-enrollment courses in colleges.

 The GED test is administered under the direction of the American Council of Education (ACE) in combination with Pearson VUE, one of America’s major educational publishers.

 Every year, some four hundred thousand adults take the GED test in order to get better jobs, earn promotions, further their careers, or be eligible for education at a university or college.

 Some states offer high school equivalency testing only to state residents.